Article Badge Image

 1. Decide if you need life insurance coverage

 For most people, there will be a need for life insurance coverage.
-And generally speaking, if you think you need life insurance you almost certainly do.
+Generally speaking, if you think you need life insurance, you almost certainly do.

 There are calculations you can go through to make that determination.

-Industry standards say you should have a sufficient amount of life insurance cover at least 10 years of your annual income.
-If you earn $50,000 per year, a $500,000 policy is recommended.
+Industry standards say you should have sufficient life insurance to cover at least ten years of your annual income if you earn $50,000 per year, a $500,000 policy is recommended.

 But that’s just a starting point.

-You may choose to increase that amount if you have a substantial amount of debt that you’d like paid upon your death.
+You may increase that amount if you have a substantial debt you’d like paid upon death.

-Alternatively, you may decide to go with less coverage if your spouse has sufficient income to reduce the amount of coverage needed.
+Alternatively, you may choose less coverage if your spouse has sufficient income to reduce the needed coverage.

 2. Pick a policy type – term or permanent